TMIGSSCCCBDZ/Quran_Video/README.md

 2. Install Dependencies
 npm install

-🧪 Running the Application
-You’ll need two terminal windows or tabs to run both the simulator and the frontend.

 This starts the backend simulator which pushes data to the frontend.

-💻 Terminal 2 – Start the Frontend Dev Server
+💻 Terminal – Start the Frontend Dev Server
 Make sure you're in the root quran-video directory:

 npm run dev